rambethina/java/pages/mydoc/mydoc_week_six.md

 Suggestions

 * create a print method that takes in 2 arrays(keys array & values array) and prints the output.
+This method should be called in main method
 ```
 public static void output(String[] keysArray, String[] valuesArray){
   /*
   pseudo code
-  int maxKeySize = getSizeOfBiggestStringInArray(keysArray);
+  int maxKeySize = getSizeOfBiggestStringInArray(keysArray); //Look below for method definition.
   int maxValuesSize = getSizeOfBiggestStringInArray(valuesArray);

   To print top border use System.out.print instead of System.out.print, you can use a while loop or for loop. - I would recommend creating a function called printBorder, look at while loop exercise.

   Print each row, Use a for loop.
-I would recommend creating a function to print, look below at printRow
+I would recommend creating a function to print, look below at printRow - I provided a complete implementation.

   Print bottom border.
   */